 One Day At A Time

-Another Netflix reboot, Fuller House, picks up a couple of decades after Full House left off.
+Another Netflix reboot, Fuller House picks up a couple of decades after Full House left off.
 But you get a lot of the same heartfelt storylines and almost the entire original cast has shown up at some point.
 Even if you never got your kid to enjoy the original show that started it all, they will no doubt take to the modern version of the family sitcom.
 Get caught up on the series before the final season airs on Netflix on June 2.

 Netflix definitely knows how to hit you with the nostalgia factor.
 Parents who might have watched the original Where in the World Is Carmen Sandiego? can appreciate Netflix’s new animated series based on the mysterious character.
 It’s rated TV-Y7 and follows Carmen as she travels the world and fights crime.